kefaslungu/resourceMonitor/readme.md

 * NVDA+Shift+3 Presents the used and total space of the static and removable drives on this computer,
 * NVDA+Shift+4 Presents battery percentage, charging status, remaining time (if not charging), and a warning if the battery is low or critical,
 * NVDA+Shift+6 Presents currently installed Windows version and service pack if any.

+# Usage notes #

+This add-on does not replace task manager and other system information programs for Windows.
+Also note the following:
+* CPU usage is given for logical processors, not physical cores.
+This is noticeable for processors which uses Hyper Threading where number of CPU's is twice the number of CPU cores.
+* When you press NVDA+Shift+6 to obtain Windows versions, Windows 8.1 will report itself as Windows 8.
+To find out whether you are using Windows 8.1, press Windows key+Pause to open System properties and look under Windows edition.

 ## Changes for 3.0 ##